alicialara/HESML_docker/README.md

 ## How to run the experiments

 1. Download the Dockerfile from this directory
-2. Save the file in an empty directory, open a terminal and compile the image (up to 10 minutes):
+2. Save the file in an empty directory (see the Section "Files structure"), open a terminal and compile the image (up to 10 minutes).
+The image created will contain both the raw and post-processed results for the experiments.
 ```sh
 [sudo] docker build --no-cache -t hesml_test .
 ```